How to market events with audience segmentation

 You can use this information to send out organic messages too.
 Find out which platforms your audience is most active on and create content there that resonates with their interests and pain points.

 Remarketing campaigns are great for targeting people that have previously visited your website and have shown an interest in an event but have yet to book a ticket.
 You can serve them ads on their social feeds or reach out to them via email to encourage them to return and register for your event.
+However, if you choose email, make sure to use an SPF record check tool to ensure your domain's safety.

 This also works for audiences that have attended similar events in the past.
 Remarketing is particularly successful because the people you’re targeting have already shown an interest in your event.
 They likely just need a gentle nudge in the right direction or a simple reminder.